Section 6: Approved sports – activities and specific rules

 (c) Each school may enter one team.

-(f) The CHS Lawn Bowls convener shall be deemed the ultimate "controlling body" for all appeals.
+(e) The NSWCHSSA Bowls convener shall be deemed the ultimate "controlling body" for all appeals.
 Any other dispute or protest – refer NSWCHSSA Handbook "Disputes and protests" - Section 5.2.7 .

-(g) All games should be completed by the due date.
-Should an extension be required due to weather, CHS office or CHS Lawn Bowls convener must be informed on the due date by the HOME team, or that team will be disqualified.
+(f) All games should be completed by the due date.
+Should an extension be required due to weather, NSWCHSSA office or NSWCHSSA Bowls convener must be informed on the due date by the HOME team, or that team will be disqualified.

 (i) All games will be three (3) bowl triples.